lgeurts/lgeurts.github.io/_posts/2019-03-19-dual-booting-windows-and-linux.md

 **FREEING UP SPACE ON THE DRIVE**

-To install a second operating system - whether another copy of Windows, Linux, or something more exotic (FreeBSD), you'll need space on your system drive.
+To install a second operating system - whether another copy of Windows, Linux, or something more exotic (FreeBSD?), you'll need space on your system drive.
 You could also use a secondary drive, but this is probably not an option for laptop users and small-form-factor devices.

 Try to free up at least 20 GB for a Linux installation.
 Some distribution installers (at least Ubuntu and Fedora) can install themselves alongside Windows with fully guided installation options if you prepare your disk in this way.